cmusphinx/cmusphinx.github.io/wiki/gstreamer.md

-This pipeline consists of an audio source, followed by conversion and resampling (the ''pocketsphinx'' element currently requires 16kHz, 16-bit PCM audio), followed by recognition.
-The ''fakesink'' element discards the output of the speech recognition element (more on this below).
+This pipeline consists of an audio source, followed by conversion and resampling (the `pocketsphinx` element currently requires 16kHz, 16-bit PCM audio), followed by recognition.
+The `fakesink` element discards the output of the speech recognition element (more on this below).
 There used to be vader element before to do voice activity detection, now voice activity is detected inside decoder for best accuracy.